 In School Support

-Early on at the start of every year students are made aware of the names and locations of our pastoral team including our school counsellors.
-Mrs Bailey and Mrs Williams are based in Student Services in Nethersole Building and students who need support can either refer themselves for counselling or ask another member of staff to make that referral for them.
+Early on at the start of every year students are made aware of the names and locations of our pastoral team including our School Counsellor – Lorna Asbury.
+Lorna is based in Editha Building and students who need support can be referred by Heads of Year, or members of the DSL team.

 Our school counselling service is usually run face to face but students who do not want to have face to face sessions also have the option of accessing online support by emailing email@example.com.
 Emails to this service can be anonymous and the school guarantees a response within one working day of receipt, although in most cases, replies are within just a few hours and often immediately.

-In addition to our school counsellors, students also have access to their personal tutor who they see every day, as well as their Head of Year, their Assistant Head of Year and any of our other four members of the Designated Safeguarding Lead Team.
+In addition to our School Counsellor, students also have access to their personal tutor who they see every day, as well as their Head of Year, their Assistant Head of Year and any of our other members of the Designated Safeguarding Lead Team.
 In addition, post 16 students also have access to Mr Barber, their own Academic Mentor and Mrs Knight, their own Student Support Manager and a key member of the DSL Team.
 Mr White is the Mental Health Lead.

 Despite having multiple members of our pastoral team who are mental Health First Aid trained, sadly, for some students our expertise is simply not sufficient to meet their needs.
 In these circumstances, the school works with parents, GPs and other external agencies including CAMHS and sometimes Social Care, to ensure referrals to specialist services are made rapidly and supported by the school to help our young people access appropriate specialist provision as rapidly as possible.
 In the meantime, the school continues to work with the young person and their family, providing support to help them until external specialised support is in place.

-Mental Health and Wellbeing are topics which are often discussed in our School of Character sessions and are addressed throughout the year in assemblies.
+Mental Health and Wellbeing are topics which are often discussed in our PSHE, RSE and Citizenship sessions and are addressed throughout the year in assemblies.
 Students are encouraged to support each other and to talk about their feelings.
 They are regularly reminded that ‘it is okay not to be okay’ and are encouraged to ensure they have at least one ‘go to’ member of staff who they feel they can turn to if they need help, or just someone to listen to them.